schiz21c/CDListPy/README.md

 # CDListPy
 Catalog your CD Collections!

-You can list the contents of your data file in CD.
+You can list the contents of your data files.

 ## Requirements
 - Python 2.x.x